This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-3. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

 – This does not apply to passengers younger than 10 years.

-6. Passengers arriving from the United Kingdom are subject to quarantine for at least 14 days.
+7. Passengers are subject to quarantine for up to 14 days.